yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and time frames of the whiteboard design session
+-   Briefly review the steps and timeframes of the whiteboard design session

 -   Ready, set, go!
-Let the table participants begin
+Let the table participants begin.

 ## Step 2: Design a proof of concept solution